Why study this course

 The Welsh Baccalaureate Advanced Skills Challenge Certificate will be accepted in lieu of one A-Level (at the grades listed above), excluding any specified subjects.

-DDM in BTEC Extended Diploma in Applied Science (Medical) to include Biology or Human Biology.
+DDM in a BTEC Extended Diploma in Applied Medical Science.

 Other UK qualifications may also be accepted, often in lieu of A-levels, but subject requirements must be met.
 If you are offering non-UK qualifications, our qualification equivalences guide should allow you to calculate what kind of offer you are likely to receive.